Overview

 Our meal this afternoon will be at a log-cabin mountain rifugio in a protected valley of the plateau.
 Depending on conditions we’ll either be outside on the deck under the crisp alpine sunshine, or eating around a cozy fireplace with a glass of vino (or Austrian beer) and a hearty mountain lunch in front of us.
 It doesn’t get much better than this.

 For those in our group not inclined to huff and puff their way around the plateau, we can offer some fun (and easier) alternative itineraries for the day.
-The town of Ortisei has some fun shops, as do the nearby towns of Santa Cristina and Selva, accessible by local bus.
-You can also use the local bus to explore the city of Bolzano, a beautiful city with one of the best shopping and market districts in Italy and also the famous Otzi Iceman museum.
+The nearby towns of Ortisei, Santa Cristina and Selva all have some fun shops, and are accessible by local bus.
+Or you can also use the local bus to explore the city of Bolzano, a beautiful city with one of the best shopping and market districts in Italy and also the famous Otzi Iceman museum.
 Suffice to say that whatever you choose to do today you’ll sleep well tonight…

-Tonight we stay in San Vigilio for a very special final night’s meal.
-The mouthwatering Tyrolean cuisine and the local wines will top off our incredible journey through the lakes and mountains of Northern Italy.
+Tonight we'll have an excellent farewell dinner at the hotel.
+The mouthwatering Tyrolean cuisine and the local Northern Italian wines will top off our incredible journey through the lakes and mountains of Northern Italy.

 Day 8 - Arrivederci Italia